-Features on a firewall that inserts or modifies packets in sessions may fail to function correctly.
-These cases are:

-- The reinitialization of connections induced by an alarm, - The SYN proxy (enabled in filtering), - Requests to resend packets dropped in order to speed up a scan, - Rewriting of packets by application scans (SMTP, HTTP and web 2.0, FTP and NAT, SIP and NAT).
+Keep initial routing This option will ask the firewall to not modify the destination in the Ethernet layer when a packet goes through it.
+The packet will be resent to the same MAC address from which it was received.
+The purpose of this option is to facilitate the integration of firewalls transparently into an existing network, as this makes it possible to avoid the need for modifying the default route of machines on the internal network. () Known limitations Features on a firewall that inserts or modifies packets in sessions may fail to function correctly.
+The affected features are: Connection reinitialization caused by an alarm, SYN proxy (enabled in filtering), Requests to resend packets that were dropped in order to speed up analysis, Rewriting of packets by application analyses (SMTP, HTTP and web 2.0, FTP and NAT, SIP and NAT).
 Keep VLAN IDs This option enables the transmission of tagged frames without the firewall having to be the VLAN endpoint.
 The VLAN tag on these frames is kept so that the Firewall can be placed in the path of a VLAN without the firewall interrupting this VLAN.
 The Firewall runs seamlessly for this VLAN.
-This option requires the activation of the previous option " Keep initial routing ".
+This option requires the activation of the previous option "Keep initial routing".
 Gateway address This field is used for routing by interface.
 All packets that arrive on this interface will be routed via a specified gateway.